 Hints for the week

-- Ask your midwife or doctor about the need to check your iron count.
+- Ask your maternity care provider about the need to check your iron count.
 You will need a blood test around now to determine what level it is and if you need iron supplements.
 You may also need your blood group checked and an antibody screen attended.
 If you are a Rhesus negative blood group, it is important to make sure you have not developed any antibodies.

 - Make a list of baby names which can be further refined if you can’t ultimately decide.
 Many parents leave the final decision for when they actually see their baby and what name suits them.
 This is not as strange as it seems.
 In a moment of absolute clarity, most parents can look at their little ones face and know what they need to be named.
 Sometimes, it’s a name which has not even occurred to them.